justin-peacock/vvv-sync-db/README.md

 ## Process

 1. Machine 1 (with vagrant running) - run `vagrant halt`
 1. Machine 2 - run `vagrant up` - this will import the db's that are synced.
+(Note: If you've added a new site, make sure you run vagrant up --provision on the other machine.)